revoltchat/rvmob/README.md

   </a>
 </div>

-**RVMob** is a mobile Revolt client made in React Native.
+**RVMob** is a Revolt client made with React Native.
+It is available for Android and web.

-**Please note that RVMob is currently in beta.** It is exclusive to Android and contains several bugs/incomplete features - use at your own discretion.
+**Please note that RVMob is currently in beta.** It contains several bugs and incomplete features - use at your own discretion.

 For development updates and other news, join [RVMob's support server][support-server].

 ## Installing

-If you want to install RVMob, simply go to [the releases tab](https://github.com/revoltchat/rvmob/releases) and download the latest version.
+If you want to install RVMob for Android, simply go to [the releases tab](https://github.com/revoltchat/rvmob/releases) and download the latest version.
 We plan on publishing RVMob to app stores in the future.

+You can try RVMob for web [here]().
+Note that, as the web version is still under development, some features are only available on Android or may not work as smoothly.
+You may also see some layout issues.

 Debug builds are also produced for every commit.
 These are unoptimised - they're much larger and noticeably slower than the release builds, but you can try out new features early.